The Sound of EMPAC

 The ceiling fabric is low-mass in comparison with other surfaces of the Concert Hall.
 It is a tight weave of flame-resistant Nomex filaments developed specifically for EMPAC.
 Large panels populate the ceiling in a convex form.
 The front half of the room is a two-ply laminated fabric and the rear is a lighter single ply, though the two are visually indistinguishable.
 The scalloped perimeters indicate high tension, but this is a bit of architectural deception: they are held limp by rigid frames of shaped aluminum rod, tensioned only enough to hold their form and not enough respond like a drum head.

-The fabric ceiling has a carefully tuned surface weight that reflects a pleasing spectrum of sound to musicians and audience.
-It was specified not by traditional acoustic parameters, but by air permeability (a measure of geometry) and mass.
-It exhibits negligible absorption and transmits what it doesn’t reflect.
-Transmitted sound encounters a mostly transparent trove of steel catwalks and rigging infrastructure.
-Above the steel is a thick concrete lid that returns sound back through the steel and fabric.
-The lightweight fabric and the massive concrete lid work together to maintain a full spectrum of sound energy.
-Since the balance between these two elements is frequency-dependent, the EMPAC Concert Hall has an effective variable volume while its physical dimensions remain static.
+The fabric has a carefully tuned surface weight that reflects a pleasing spectrum of sound to musicians and audiences.
+It was specified not by traditional acoustic parameters, but by air permeability and mass.
+Sound that is not reflected is transmitted to the space above where it encounters a trove of steel catwalks and rigging infrastructure, which was designed to be as sonically transparent as structural requirements would allow.
+Above the steel is a thick, acoustically reflective concrete lid that returns the sound back through the steel and fabric.
+Together the lightweight fabric ceiling and the massive concrete lid maintain a full spectrum of sound energy.
+Since the balance between these two architectural elements is frequency-dependent, the EMPAC Concert Hall has an effective variable volume while its physical dimensions remain static.

 Mysterious Middle Ground